warrior1211421/Gaming-Techies/content/knowledge-base/bottleneck-calculator-what-is-it-and-what-is-its-benefit.md

 ---
-title: "Bottleneck Calculator: What is it, and What is its Benefit?"
+title: What is Bottleneck Calculator and What are its Benefits?
 type: knowledge-base
 draft: false
 trending: false